 How does one kill Judy?
 According to many fan forums, Judy is derived from jiào dé, which is Chinese for “to outshout.”
 Maybe that’s why Laura’s been screaming throughout the series — it’s her weapon against the ultimate evil; all of her pain and sorrow compressed into a devastating blow.

 Sound and sound waves are a recurring theme throughout the series.
 Maybe it’s the kinship between sound and electricity as wave forms that allows travels between worlds — and be used as weapons, as well.

 Well, The Fireman did send a bug through time and that bug crawled down Sarah’s throat before Laura was born, remember?
-And this is probably why evil forces had Laura killed in the first place.
-She was man kind’s only weapon against Judy.
+And this is probably why evil forces had Laura killed in the first place; after all, she was mankind’s only weapon against Judy.

 With Laura dead, The Fireman had to orchestrate an elaborate scheme to outmanoeuvre Judy and her minions while at the same time guiding Cooper back in time to retrieve Laura (the ultimate scream weapon).